Simon Ejdemyr – Data Scientist

 Tutorials

-I'm a data scientist and engineer building tools for decision
+I'm a data scientist and (self-proclaimed) engineer, working on

 My background is in computational social science.
-Although I use
+I use a range

-college and a PhD.
-I'm just about to move to Los Angeles with my
+and a PhD.
+I now live in Los Angeles with my wife, son, and

 LinkedIn.